Answered By: Gabe Gossett Last Updated: Jan 09, 2018 Views: 2588

 Personal communication should be cited in the following format, pretending that we are referring to a lecture by someone named Paul Piper:

-This would be the sentence you wrote in your paper where you would want your citation (P. Piper, personal communication, October 15, 2011).
+This would be the sentence you wrote in your paper where you would want your citation: "English is a tough language to learn" (P. Piper, personal communication, October 15, 2011).

-More details are in the APA Manual on p.
-179.
+More information see the APA Manual on page 179.